 \subsection{Phonon spectrum with one open boundary condition}

 See Refs.~\cite{Lucas1968PhononOBC, Benedek2010PhononOBC} for other studies of phonons with open boundary conditions, which includes examples of the range of phonon energies for certain materials.
-Ref.~\cite{Benedek2010PhononOBC} also discusses surface phonons and enhanced EPC at the surface.
+Reference~\cite{Benedek2010PhononOBC} also discusses surface phonons and enhanced EPC at the surface.
 The origin is that interatomic distances may change close to the surface due to the interface with vacuum.
 Here, we ignore any changes in interatomic distances, and focus simply on the changes from having OBC.
 We must return to the equation of motion, and now insert an ansatz that assumes only the 2D component of momentum is well defined, while $z_i$ denotes layer indices.
 In a way, a slab geometry is like treating the system as having $r = L$ sublattices.
-So, we expect $3L$ phonon modes, 3 acoustic and $3(L-1)$ optical (here in the sense of nonzero energy at zero in-plane momentum).
+So, we expect $3L$ phonon modes, of which 3 are acoustic and $3(L-1)$ are optical modes (here in the sense of having nonzero energy at zero in-plane momentum).